 - Cover the vegetables with water, about 4 cups, cover the pot, and simmer for about 30 minutes until you can pierce the potatoes easily with a fork.

-- Remove the pot from heat and let cool briefly before puréeing in the blender or food processor.
+- Remove the pot from heat and let the potato soup cool briefly before puréeing in the blender or food processor.
 Return the soup to the pot and rewarm gently.